Rural Sourcing to Bring 150 Technology Jobs to Oklahoma City

 Rural Sourcing Named Atlanta’s Best of the Best Small Business and for the Third Consecutive Year, a Best and Brightest Company to Work For®

-Rural Sourcing Inc. Hires Anthony Robinson, Ph.D. as the New Software Development Center Director in Augusta, Ga
+Rural Sourcing Hires Anthony Robinson, Ph.D. as the New Software Development Center Director in Augusta, GA

 Rural Sourcing Receives Flying 40 Award for Second Consecutive Year

-Albuquerque, N.M., June 9, 2017 – Rural Sourcing Inc. (RSI), the leading provider of US-based IT outsourcing services, announced today that it has been named to the 2017 Flying 40 list for the second year in a row.The Flying 40 awards, which began in 1998, aim to recognize the achievements of some of New Mexico’s top-performing technology companies while celebrating their critical contribution to the state’s economy.
-RSI ranked number seven in the top ten companies listed by percentage in revenue growth.
+Albuquerque, N.M., June 9, 2017 – Rural Sourcing, the leading provider of US-based IT outsourcing services, announced today that it has been named to the 2017 Flying 40 list for the second year in a row.The Flying 40 awards, which began in 1998, aim to recognize the achievements of some of New Mexico’s top-performing technology companies while celebrating their critical contribution to the state’s economy.
+Rural Sourcing ranked number seven in the top ten companies listed by percentage in revenue growth.

 Interesting in chatting more about domestic sourcing?